How To Improve Listening Skills In A Foreign Language – Learn a Language On Your Own (Part 5)

 - Come to terms with the fact that you are not going to understand everything for a long time.

 - Listen as often as it’s only possible.
 Listen while doing household chores.
-Listen when you’re at the gym.
+Do it when you’re at the gym.
 Listen when you’re in a car.
 You get it.
 LISTEN!

 - Don’t get annoyed when you don’t understand something.
 Stress is your archenemy in learning.
 It’s like with Tibetan throat singing.
 You won’t be able to wrap your head around it at the beginning.
 Hmm, I need to work on my comparisons.

 - And no matter what, don’t give up, you softie!
 Grin and bear it!

 - Do not translate into your native tongue.
-You should be fully focused on a speaker, not the translation process.
+You should be entirely focused on a speaker, not the translation process.

 - Listen to something you enjoy.

 - Prepare before listening – quite often it’s possible to check what the news or some program is about.
 Thanks to this knowledge, you can prepare vocabulary beforehand.
-If you’re not sure about words which might be used, try to brainstorm them.
+If you’re not sure about words that might be used, try to brainstorm them.

 - Remove distractions – you know why.
 Interestingly, they’re a welcome addition when you already understand much as they make your listening practice more natural.

 - Set a goal.
-You can listen for meaning, for sounds, for tones, for a melody or for stress.
+You can listen for meaning, for sounds, for tones, for a melody, or stress.

-- If you find listening extremely boring, try to gamify your practice – e.g. give yourself 1 point each time when you hear a word starting with P. Or drink one shot of Tequilla.
-Whatever, just make sure it’s fun for you.
+- If you find listening incredibly dull, try to gamify your practice – e.g., give yourself 1 point each time when you hear a word starting with P. Or drink one shot of Tequila.
+Just make sure it’s fun for you!

 - Build sound recognition.
 Do you know the most distinctive sounds of your target language?
 No?
-Then move to the Part 3 of this course.
+Then move to Part 3 of this series.
 Such knowledge can considerably accelerate your understanding capabilities!

 - Be aware of how the language changes when it’s spoken.
 I can’t stress this one enough.
 If you know how the sounds connect, when they are deleted or inserted, you’ll need much less time to progress!